-We’re now going to tell you about the different formats of processed or manufactured almonds and how you can use them, both in their natural form or toasted.
+As experts in the production of amonds, we’re now going to tell you about the different formats of processed or manufactured almonds and how you can use them, both in their natural form or toasted.

 Almond flour, or ground almond, is perfect as a substitute for wheat flour in the preparation of bakery products, and this, of course, is of special benefit to coeliacs.

 It is also the basic ingredient of marzipan and many other pastry and confectionery products.
 Simply by replacing the wheat flour with almond flour, you can make incredibly juicy biscuits with an unparalleled flavour.

 It is also used as a thickener for sauces or for making almond butter.